Leeds International Festival of Ideas

 Leeds International Festival is the UK’s leading metropolitan celebration of new ideas and innovation.
 The festival invites the world’s leading creators, thought-leaders and pioneers to Leeds to disseminate new ideas and discuss the world of tomorrow.

 Leeds International Festival was launched in 2017 by Leeds Business Improvement District.
 The festival aims to fill a gap in the city (and wider country) for a vibrant and dynamic festival centred around idea generation and discussion.
 One that could boldly confront the challenges of the 21st century and help us navigate through one of the most critical anchor points in human history.

-Leeds International Festival 2020 (L20 for short) will shine a light on the ‘now’ face of Leeds, pushing the city forward as a hub of invention and inclusivity.
+Leeds International Festival 2020 shone a light on the ‘now’ face of Leeds, pushing the city forward as a hub of invention and inclusivity.

-Over 70% of the festival programme is selected through open call submissions.
+At L20, over 70% of the festival programme was selected through open call submissions.
 For L20, over 450 proposals were submitted from over 30 different countries.
 The success of the open call has paved the way for a new kind of festival model, one rooted in openness and inclusivity, where anyone can submit an idea and have it realised.

 Alumni speakers of the festival include Helen Sharman CMG OBE, the first Briton in space; winter olympic gold medal winner Amy Williams; author Matt Haig; and biologist and broadcaster Professor Alice Roberts.
 As well as pioneering creatives such as Yves Tumor, Matty Bovan, and Mykki Blanco.

 During L19, the Leeds Corn Exchange was transformed into a mesmerising large-scale audio visual installation, created in collaboration between design studio Flat-e, and electronic music artist Daniel Avery.